History 600/Hist Sci 555 Seminars

 The course will spend the first weeks examining the history of book bannings from colonial times up until today, comparing them with similar phenomena in other national contexts, and then focusing of a number of exemplary cases.
 This will help prepare students to then pick their own banned book in its historical context to research, which will form the basis of their 20-30 page final paper.

-Students interested in this course should contact Professor Jennifer Ratner-Rosenhagen via email (ratnerrosenh@wisc.edu) with their campus ID number, major(s), year in college, and a brief description of their interest in the course.
+Students interested in this course should contact Professor Shoemaker via email (kbshoemaker@wisc.edu) with their campus ID number, whether History Major or Certificate student, year in college, and a brief description of their interest in the course accompanied by a list of related courses they have taken.

-Students interested in this course should email Professor James Sweet (jhsweet@wisc.edu) with their campus ID number, major(s), year in college, and a brief description of their interest in the course.
+Students interested in enrolling should email Professor Suarez (smsuarez@wisc.edu) with their campus ID number, whether History Major or Certificate student, year in college, and a brief description of their interest in the course.